Brown Environmental Leadership Labs: Eastern Sierras

 Experience

 Some site visits listed are weather-dependent and subject to change.
-You can expect a moderate level of physical activity every day; be ready to get dirty as you’ll be out and about — rain or shine.
-A specific packing list will be provided for accepted students.
+You can expect a moderate level of physical activity every day; be ready to get dirty as you’ll be out and about—rain or shine.
+A specific packing list will be provided for enrolled students.

 Residential and Student Life

 • You’ll be staying in air-conditioned dormitory housing at the Sierra Nevada Aquatic Research Laboratory in Mammoth Lakes, California.
-You may share a room with one to four peers, separated by gender identity, and will have your own bed.
+You will share a room with one to four peers, separated by gender identity

 • You can expect three nutritious meals each day, primarily served in an on-site dining area.
-Note: All food is ordered in advance, so program staff must be notified of any dietary restrictions or allergies by April 12.
-Students can notify program staff by filling out the medical health history form, which accepted students receive in their student portals.
+Note: All food is ordered in advance, so program staff must be notified of any dietary restrictions or allergies by March 29.
+Students can notify program staff by filling out the required forms, which enrolled students receive in their student portals.

 • Program staff live on site and are available 24 hours a day to provide support and supervision.